My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 End Programs With Task Manager

-You can also use the Windows Task Manager to end programs that can be making your laptop freeze.
+You can also use the Windows Task Manager to end programs that can make your laptop freeze.

 Tap the Ctrl + Shift + Esc buttons to enter the Task Manager.
 If this window doesn’t come up, go to the next step in which you do System Restore in Safe Mode.

-At the apps tab, find the task that has a Not Responding status.
+Find the task with a Not Responding status in the apps tab.
 Jot the name of the software app that is hanging down.
 You may have to remove the program later on.
-At the Task Manager window, select the program, then select End Task.
+Select the program at the Task Manager window, then End Task.

-Go over the previous step for every task that has a Not Responding status.
+Review the previous step for every task with a Not Responding status.
 Open a tab outside the Task Manager Window.
-If your laptop responds, one of the programs that were closed is making the computer freeze.
+If your laptop responds, one of the closed programs is making the computer freeze.
 Save your current project, then reboot your system.

 After that, you move to the next step to uninstall the software.
 If your PC keeps hanging, then proceed to the steps below.

 • At the Task Manager window, select the Processes tab.
 Click the Show Processes from all users dialog box, then find processes with more memory and CPU.
-For CPU, look for numbers close to 99, while for memory, get numbers that increase consistently for 10 or more seconds.
+For CPU, look for numbers close to 99; for memory, get numbers that increase consistently for 10 seconds.

-• Jot the Image name of every software app that has a high CPU and memory as you may need to remove the software later.
-In the Task Manager window, select every item that has high memory numbers or CPU, then select End Process.
+• Jot the Image name of every software app with a high CPU and memory, as you may need to remove the software later.
+In the Task Manager window, select every item with high memory numbers or CPU, then select End Process.

 If your laptop does not respond, move to the next step.